KayBaumann/KayBaumann/README.md

 ## Hi there 👋

+> ✈️ I'm away for the next three weeks on a language stay in England.

 My name is Kay Baumann, and I am an aspiring software developer based in Lucerne, currently in my second year at the Informatikmittelschule in Lucerne.

 With around 2 years of coding experience, I have a solid foundation in various programming languages and technologies.